THC-O in Alabama

 THC-O is considered a synthetic cannabinoid and is federally illegal per DEA guidance.
 Not protected under the 2018 Farm Bill.

-This compound is not currently legal in your state.
+This compound is not currently legal in Alabama.

 All Compounds in Alabama